 Live Food Cultures

-Amphipods/Scuds/Gammarus Hyalella azteca, $10 per starter culture, available, no APHIS permit required
+Amphipods/Scuds/Gammarus Hyalella azteca, $12 per starter culture, not currently available,

 Aquarimax Daphnia Food $6 for 2 oz. (dry powder, to be mixed with water), always available